jongan69/jongan69/README.md

 ### Hi There

-My name is Jonathan Gan, I need a job.
+My name is Jonathan Gan and I need a job.

 <table width="100%"  border="0" cellpadding="0" cellspacing="0">
    <tr>